Earthquakes on May 1, 2026

 85.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake 29 km ESE of Severo-Kuril’sk, Russia came in on May 1, 2026 at 21:53 UTC.
-At a depth of 85.5 km, the event was intermediate depth.
+On May 1, 2026 at 21:53 UTC, a magnitude 4.3 earthquake struck 29 km ESE of Severo-Kuril’sk, Russia.
+The hypocenter lay at 85.5 km, placing this in the intermediate depth category.
 Coordinates: 50.615°, 156.540°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01